2026 United States Senate election in West Virginia

 The 2026 United States Senate election in West Virginia will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of West Virginia.
-Primary elections will be held on May 12, 2026.
-Incumbent two-term Republican Senator Shelley Moore Capito, who was re-elected in 2020 is eligible to run for re-election to a third term in office.
+Republican incumbent Shelley Moore Capito is seeking a third term.
+She is being challenged by Democratic former Morgantown councilwoman Rachel Fetty Anderson.

+Primary elections were held on May 12.
+In the Republican primary, Capito won the nomination with 66.5% of the vote over state senator Tom Willis.
+Fetty Anderson won the Democratic nomination with 33.2% of the vote over a field of candidates that included former state Senate president Jeff Kessler.